kdheepak/blog/content/37-advent-of-code-2020.md

 # Final words

-Thanks to everyone in the Julia community who shared their solutions on Zulip, Slack and on Reddit.
+Thanks to everyone in the Julia community who participated on Zulip, Slack and Reddit.
-I learnt a lot by reading and discussing with you all.
+I learnt a lot by reading your solutions and discussing with you all.

-Thanks to the mods on [/r/adventofcode](https://reddit.com/r/adventofcode) to making it such a fun community to frequent.
+Thanks to the mods on [/r/adventofcode](https://reddit.com/r/adventofcode) to making it such a vibrant community to frequent.

 And finally, thanks to [Eric Wastl](https://twitter.com/ericwastl) for making such a fun event.